 • Use white noise to mask sudden sounds and help link sleep cycles (here's a round up of the best white noise machines)

-• Be mindful your little one may need extra connection time with you before bed if they have been away from you in the daytime
+• Be mindful that your little one may need extra connection time with you before bed if they have been away from you in the daytime

 • Use sensory cues such as diffusing lavender, using massage or stroking to soothe your little one and eye contact to reassure them